How To Make An Iced Latte Like A Pro

 Step 4: Combine Ingredients

-Start with 8 ounces of milk and adjust to your liking from there.
+Start with eight ounces of milk and adjust to your liking from there.
 To avoid a watered-down latte, add a splash of milk to your espresso to cool it slightly, then pour it over the milk.

 Stir gently to combine and sweeten as desired.